 Based on the findings, it is recommended that integrating targeted e-intervention programs with social media communities and fostering supportive online communities be encouraged to mitigate suicidal behaviors.
 Also, stakeholders should work towards creating more supportive online environments for individuals at risk of suicidal behavior.
-Additionally, acknowledging the contributions of methodologies such as netnographic observation could enhance the understanding of suicide-related discourse on social media platforms therefore future research should explore and give more robust longitudinal study in this direction.
+Additionally, a future study could test artificial intelligence-driven suicide prediction methods via social media to see if they can improve the capacity to identify those at risk of self-harm and suicide and, hopefully, save more lives in the future.